Facing Mortgage Foreclosure

 I’m Behind In Payments—What Can I Do?

-1. Find a reputable mortgage counselor.
-Contact the Minnesota Housing Finance Agency or U.S. Department of Housing and Urban Development (“HUD”) to find an approved counselor.
+1. Find a reputable housing counselor.
+Contact Minnesota Housing or the U.S. Department of Housing and Urban Development (“HUD”) to find an approved counselor.
 A reputable counselor may be able to help you locate funding assistance or negotiate a solution with your lender.

 2. Request a loan modification.
 The lender may be willing to permanently modify the terms of the loan to make it more affordable for you.
 For instance, if you have an adjustable rate mortgage and your interest rate has risen too high, ask the lender to modify your loan into a fixed-rate one that you can afford.
 ARMs may begin with a low introductory “teaser” rate that a borrower is able to afford, but become unmanageable when the “teaser” period ends and the interest rate adjusts higher.